Real Estate Agents, Brokers & Landlords

 Incentives for Landlords, Managers, and Owners

 To support the transition of homeless veterans into permanent housing, New York City offers incentives to landlords, brokers, and supportive housing providers.
 These include a 15% broker bonus, $1,000 landlord incentive per apartment leased, $500 for room rentals, and bonuses of $1,000–$2,000 to supportive housing providers depending on the voucher type.
 Additionally, landlords can access up to $3,000 annually from a Special Supplemental Assistance Fund to cover apartment damages or rental arrears.
-These incentives aim to encourage housing placements using LINC, HUD VASH, HPD Section 8, and MRT vouchers, continuing efforts to end veteran homelessness.
 Read more...

 • Real Estate Agents and Brokers / New York